Cherry blossom season is a huge draw for tourists in Japan every year, but their sheer popularity and the resulting crowds can be off-putting.

-For more suggestions on where to view them, check out our post on what to do on a rainy day in Japan.
+For more suggestions on where to view them, see our post on rainy season and rainy days in Japan.

 Anyone who has a passing familiarity with Japanese art will have encountered Rimpa artist Ogata Korin’s Kakitsubata-zu—vibrant paintings of indigo rabbit-ear irises on gold screens.
 Seeing irises in person makes me want to paint them as well.

-While Kyoto’s Golden Pavilion is overcrowded and best avoided during the cherry blossom festival, it’s worth a visit when the irises in the pond are in bloom, so you can see their violet petals contrasting with the shiny gold structure.
+While the ancient capital’s Golden Pavilion (like many Kyoto temples and shrines) is overcrowded and best avoided during sakura season, it’s worth a visit when the irises in the pond are in bloom, so you can see their violet petals contrasting with the shiny gold structure.

 Depending on the species, irises have a fairly long blooming period, from early April to the end of June.
 Most varieties seem to peak around the middle to end of June.

 If you need more than hydrangeas to sell you on a rainy season trip to Japan, why not add iris-viewing to your plans?

 Hokkaido might be freezing for most of the year, but come summertime it almost starts to feel like spring.
 From June to August, Hokkaido is a balmy respite from the sweltering sweat-fest that is the rest of the Japanese mainland.

 As you can guess, a wide variety of flowers bloom at this time of year, and the lavender fields in Hokkaido are a perennial favorite.

 While lavender isn’t native to Japan, it’s been cultivated here for more than half a century.
 It also has a relatively long flowering season, for about a month in July.